IITB-Monash Research Academy

 The IITB-Monash Research Academy is a graduate research school located in Mumbai, India.
 It opened in 2008 as a joint venture between the Indian Institute of Technology Bombay and Monash University.
 Students of the Academy study for a dual PhD from both institutions, spending time in both Australia and India, with supervisors from both IITB and Monash.
-The establishment of the Academy marks the first time that an Australian university has set up an extensive physical presence in India.
+The establishment of the academy marked the first time that an Australian university has set up an extensive physical presence in India.

 History

-In 2006, then Vice-Chancellor of Monash Richard Larkins went on a tour of India with senior Monash staff and an executive from BHP Billiton.
+In 2006, vice-chancellor of Monash Richard Larkins went on a tour of India with senior Monash staff and an executive from BHP.
 The tour was led by Monash Dean of Engineering Tam Sridhar, an Indian-Australian professor.
 The team met with research institutions, public officials and industry research bodies around the country.